 If you are seeking emergency shelter, the phone intake will include questions that help us assess the current level of danger you are experiencing in your marriage or relationship.
 The phone intake will include:

 Safe Harbor’s services are completely voluntary.
-We understand that survivors of domestic violence face many obstacles and difficult decisions that may influence when you are ready to seek our services.
+We understand that survivors of domestic abuse face many obstacles and difficult decisions that may influence when you are ready to seek our services.
 You are not obligated to start services or to continue services for a certain period of time.
 If you call us and choose not to follow-through with services, you can call us back when you are ready.
 If you begin services and are not able to continue, you can call us back to continue services when you are able.

 No. The information you share with us at Safe Harbor is confidential.
 If you have been harmed by your spouse or partner, it is your choice on whether to contact law enforcement or not.
-We understand that survivors of domestic violence may or may not choose to report their abuse due to many complex factors.
+We understand that survivors of domestic abuse may or may not choose to report their abuse due to many complex factors.

 At the beginning of our online intake forms and phone intakes, we will let you know that, while our services are confidential, we do have some confidentiality limitations due to mandatory reporting requirements.
 If a caller discloses the abuse or neglect of a child or a vulnerable adult (an adult who is unable to care for themselves independently), we are required to make a report to the Department of Social Services.
 If a caller discloses that they have plans to harm themselves or someone else, we are required to make a report to emergency services or law enforcement.
 We will let you know that it is your choice what to share during your phone intake with Safe Harbor.